-This was the training approach he then developed based on his own research and based on Hans Selye’s groundbreaking research on positive and negative stress.
-It appeared as if his swimmers could swim even faster if they, following a long adaption process, were given a period of less work.
+This was the training approach Carlile then developed, based on his own research and based on Hans Selye’s groundbreaking research on positive and negative stress.
+It appeared as if his swimmers could swim even faster if, after following a long adaption process, they were given a period of less work.
 If they swam shorter distances, less hard or even missed a few sessions, they performed much better than what people used to think possible.
-Forbes Carlile had in other words discovered what we today refer to as tapering.
+Forbes Carlile had discovered what we refer to today as “tapering.”

 Sydney, Australia, 1972.
-Shane Gould was one of Carlile’s swimmers and beat the world record on every distance from 100 to 1,500 meters.
+Shane Gould, one of Carlile’s swimmers, beat the world record on every distance from 100 to 1,500 meters.
 Swimming had become increasingly popular “down under” ever since Frederick Lane had won two gold medals at the Paris Olympics in 1900.
-Australia had also produced a large number of male world record holders and Olympic medalists: Murray Rose, John Konrads, Mike Wenden, Stephen Holland, Duncan Armstrong, Kieren Perkins, Michael Klim, Ian Thorpe and Grant Hackett.
-Together with Dawn Fraser in the 1960s, Shane Gould was to become the greatest Australian female swimming star.
+Australia had also produced many male world record holders and Olympic medalists: Murray Rose, John Konrads, Mike Wenden, Stephen Holland, Duncan Armstrong, Kieren Perkins, Michael Klim, Ian Thorpe and Grant Hackett.
+Continuing the trend started by Dawn Fraser in the 1960s, Shane Gould was to become the greatest Australian female swimming star.

 The Gould family lived in Fiji when Shane was a little girl.
-She was able to muster a decent dog paddle already at the age of three.
+She was able to muster a decent dog paddle by the age of 3.
 Shane’s father Ron, who wanted her to become a swimmer, introduced her to the sport and drove her to and from all training sessions.
 And things turned out the way Ron had hoped.
-At the age of thirteen, Shane started to train for Forbes Carlile, who gave everything he had to make Shane the best female swimmer in the world – and succeeded in doing so.
+At the age of 13, Shane started to train for Forbes Carlile, who gave everything he had to make Shane the best female swimmer in the world—and succeeded in doing so.

 Shane liked Carlile’s research-based approach and subjected herself to his training.
-At the age of fifteen, she won five medals, including three individual golds at the 1972 Olympics in Munich.
+At the age of 15, she won five medals, including three individual golds at the 1972 Olympics in Munich.

-Naturally, her amount of training was extraordinary.
-After her alarm went off at 04:20 a.m., she fed the family mutt, brushed her teeth, grabbed the bag she’d packed the night before and was driven to the swimming pool by her father.
+Naturally, her training volume was extraordinary.
+After her alarm went off at 4:20 a.m., she fed the family mutt, brushed her teeth, grabbed the bag she’d packed the night before and was driven to the swimming pool by her father.
 After more than two hours of swimming, she went to school, completed a new mammoth session in the pool, did her homework and went to bed early.
-And this is what it looked like day after day, week after week, month after month, year after year.
-Until Shane was seventeen, when she put her swimsuit in the drawer for good.
+This is what it looked like day after day, week after week, month after month, year after year until Shane was 17, when she put her swimsuit in the drawer for good.

 Shane married a man who wanted to save her from stardom and preferred her to be a wife and mother rather than a swimmer.
-He got what he wanted.
-For a while.
-After 22 years of marriage and four children, they got divorced and Shane took up swimming once again.
+He got what he wanted—for a while.
+After 22 years of marriage and four children, they divorced and Shane took up swimming once again.
 In 2001, at the age of 45, she beat several world records in her age class.
-Her time on 200 meters medley was faster than the world record in the 1960s.
+Her time on 200m medley was faster than the world record in the 1960s.
 She was once again Shane Gould, the swimmer.
 She also showed that Carlile’s training model wasn’t outdated; on the contrary, his physiological principles are to a great extent used even today by long-distance swimmers.

 New times, new methods